 - The submission desk at the Examination Schools is open from 08:30-17:00, Monday-Friday.
 Arrive at the desk in good time to complete the submission process.
 The time of your submission is taken when your receipt is stamped.

 - If the published submission deadline falls on a closure day check the submission requirements with your department.

-- Ensure you have an envelope prepared for each assessment you are handing in.
+- Ensure you have an envelope prepared for each assessment you are handing in (multiple copies of the same assessment should go in the same envelope).
 If you are required to hand in two copies of the same assessment, these should be in the same envelope.

 - Complete a ‘Declaration of Authenticity’ form for each assessment.
 You should not attach this form to your work but must be included separately in the envelope you are handing in.

 - If you have a Specific Learning Difficulty (SpLD), for example, dyslexia, you should obtain an SpLD information form (Form Code No. 2D) and it is your responsibility to attach it to each copy of your submitted work.

 - Each envelope should have your candidate number on and be addressed to: Chair of Examiners for the [insert your examination title here], C/O Examination Schools, High Street, Oxford, OX1 4BG

 6. On your arrival at the Examination Schools:

 - Fill in a separate receipt for each assessment you are handing in (receipts do not go in the envelope).

 - Check your envelope contains your work, together with any forms you require.
 The SpLD information form can also be obtained from the Examination Schools (from the left hand side of the submission desk; salmon coloured).